Sanremo Music Festival: History

 Moreover, starting from 1984, the separation between newcomers and established artists was marked, introducing two different competitions with separate winners.

 In 1989, a third category, the Upcoming Artists Section, was introduced, but it was removed the following year.

 Only in 1998 were the top three artists in the newcomer section allowed to compete in the main competition.
 This led to the victory of the debuting Annalisa Minetti, which generated some controversy and led to the reintroduction of completely separate competitions starting from 1999.

 The distinction among different categories was abolished again in 2004.
 The following year, the contest included five different categories—Newcomers, Men, Women, Groups, and Classics.
 The winner of each category competed for the final victory of the contest.
 The category Classic was abolished in 2006, while starting from 2007, the festival came back to the rules used in the 1990s, with two completely separate competitions for established artists and newcomers.

 In 2009, a new competition, held entirely online, was introduced by the artistic director of the 59th edition of the contest, Paolo Bonolis.
 Titled Sanremofestival.59, the contest was not held in the following years.

+In December 2024, the regional administrative court (TAR) of Liguria ruled that the municipality of Sanremo could not directly appoint RAI as the organizer of the event, and that, starting in 2026, a public bid must be held in order to determine the organizing company.
+Two months later, RAI appealed the ruling, arguing that "[RAI's] branding is inseparable from the [festival's] format"; however, the Council of State later upheld the TAR's decision in May 2025.
+In early March 2025, the municipality defined the terms of the tenders to be held for the assignment of the 2026–28 festivals, which were published on 9 April, with broadcasters being able to apply within 40 days.
+Ultimately, the only applicant was RAI, bidding for the exclusive rights on the festival until at least 2028.
+Despite initial plans by RAI to move the contest to a different Italian location for the 2027 edition onwards, in order to avoid any further legal and financial issues with the municipality of Sanremo, it was later reported that the parties had reached an agreement to keep it in Sanremo until 2029.